 The second phase of the program included selecting a manufacturer or dealer that could design, construct, and deliver electric school buses.
 In November 2018, the CEC released a solicitation to establish a bulk purchase price for replacement buses.
-Applications were evaluated and scored for the technical evaluation portion based on the following criteria: relevant experience and qualifications; project readiness and implementation; client references; battery and fuel range; warranty, service, and support; innovation; economic benefits to California; and ability to leverage funding.
+Applications were evaluated and scored for the technical evaluation portion based on the following criteria:

+- Relevant experience and qualifications

+- Project readiness and implementation

+- Client references

+- Battery and fuel range

+- Warranty, service, and support

+- Innovation

+- Economic benefits to California

+- Ability to leverage funding

 Applications passing the technical evaluation advanced to the next screen, where the lowest-cost bid was selected for each school bus type (Type A, Type C, Type D, and each type with or without chair lifts).
 The bus bid forms were ranked in order from lowest to highest cost per bus by type.
-Table 1 shows the manufacturer's awarded bids.
+Table 1 shows the manufacturer's awarded bids, which did not include an awarded Type B bus.